A million things can go wrong during a

 Carrying a water bottle (in your hand, not your shorts) is the obvious solution, but everyone knows if you’re running long enough to bring water, you’re not going to want to carry it in your hand for that long.

-Pros: This simple strap not only keeps the bottle securely in your hand, but the curved design makes it more comfortable, giving your fingers a rest.
-Bonus: The little pocket keeps your car key, sports gel and emergency info handy.
+Pros: This product not only has a simple strap to keep the bottle securely in your hand, but the curved design also makes it more comfortable, giving your fingers a rest — so you can focus on running instead of gripping the bottle.
+Bonus: There is a dual elastic pocket to hold a phone, gels, keys and cash.

 Cons: You’re still carrying your water bottle in your hand.
 Ever run with hand weights?
 Yeah.